finagle/featherbed/docs/src/main/tut/03-content-types-and-encoders.md

 you will have an instance of some kind of request, but you will not have a `Future` representing the response.
 That is, the request itself is *lazy*.
 The reason this is important to note is that `req` itself can actually be used to make the same request again.
 If another call is made to `send`, a new request of the same parameters will be initiated and a new `Future` will be returned.
-This can be a useful and npowerful thing, but it can also bite you if you're unaware.
+This can be a useful and powerful thing, but it can also bite you if you're unaware.

 For more information about lazy tasks, take a look at scalaz's `Task` or cats's `Eval`.
 Again, this is important to note, and is different than what people are used to with Finagle's `Future` (which is not lazy).